 On Thanksgiving weekend, Brevard’s ATOM Aluminum Christmas Tree Exhibit will still be underway, and the Cedar Mountain Holiday Artisan Market will be just a few miles up the road.

-But the big draw in town that weekend is the Holiday Window Competition, which will close a week later, with winners announced Jan 2, 2025.
+But the big draw in town that weekend is the Holiday Window Competition, which will close a week later, with winners announced in early January.

 READ MORE: The 10 Best Restaurants in Brevard NC for Foodies